How to file a quick tax return online

 Editor’s Note: This post covers how to file the fastest tax return online.

-While e-file doesn’t open until January 20, that’s no reason to sit around and wait.
+While e-file doesn’t open until late January, that’s no reason to sit around and wait.
 Make it your New Year’s resolution to file your fastest tax return ever.
 It’ll be a great way to start off the new year.
 Here’s a step-by-step guide to a quick tax return.

 1. Set up a system for success